konfirmed/SpendGuard/INSTALL.md

 2. Toggle "Developer mode" ON (top-right corner)
 3. Click "Load unpacked"
 4. Select the `public` folder from this project
-5. You should see the WebAssistant icon in your toolbar!
+5. You should see the SpendGuard icon in your toolbar!

 ### 4. Test It Out
 1. Visit any Stripe demo checkout page
 2. Try to click the "Pay" button
-3. WebAssistant should show a cooldown timer
+3. SpendGuard should show a cooldown timer
 4. Click the extension icon to see your stats

 ## Optional: AI Features